Skip to article frontmatterSkip to article content

 We can compare our results to the typical appearance of the correlation function for a dense packing of hard spheres.
 The correlation function is a smooth function that decays to one (the asymptotic average density) at long distances.

-This figure from Wang et al. PRE 2010 shows the correlation function computed from molecular dynamics simulations, as well as an analytic approximate solution for g(r),
+• The correlation function computed from molecular dynamics simulations, as well as an analytic approximate solution for g(r).
+Image from Wang et al. PRE 2010*

 Questions